enuggetry/promise-examples/readme.md

 # Promise Examples

 Node.js examples of promise chains using bluebird promises.
-Demonstrate some use patterns.
-Demonstration of clean premature exit from promise chain.
+Demonstrate some use patterns and case of clean premature exit from promise chain.

 ### Install
 ```